w3f/General-Grants-Program/grants/speculative/paraswap.md

 We will develop a pallet that implements XYK model to allow:

-1. Internal Parachain swapping through Assets pallet
+1. Internal Parachain swapping through Generic Assets pallet
 2. External swapping between two other parachains (through XCMP)

 We are interested in this project because we have a passion in DeFi, we love the orderbooks and we have a great team fit for this implementation.